InvadingOctopus/octopuskit/Documentation/Usage Guide.md

 - A **Scene** presents the visuals, plays audio, and receives player input events and device updates for each state or "act" of the game.
 A scene is itself an **Entity** with various **Components**, and it loads or creates sub-entities that represent the characters and other elements of the gameplay.

     > A single scene may represent multiple game states.
-    > e.g.: for most games, it may not be necessary to have a separate scene for a "Paused" game state, and a single scene may handle both "Play" and "Paused" game states by displaying a dark overlay and some text in the paused state.
+    > e.g. for most games, it may not be necessary to have a separate scene for a "Paused" game state, and a single scene may handle both "Play" and "Paused" game states by displaying a dark overlay and some text in the paused state.

 - Once a scene is presented on screen, the system calls the `OctopusScene.update(_:)` method at the beginning of every frame, which goes through the list of the scene's **Component Systems** and updates all the **Components** in each system.